ComPlat/chemotion_saurus/docs/repo/oa_oai_pmh.md

 author: Claire Lin
 ---

+## The OAI-PMH service is available

-## The OAI-PMH service exposes metadata stored in the Chemotion Repository using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
+### The OAI-PMH service exposes metadata stored in the Chemotion Repository using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).

 This service is open to the public.
 The Chemotion Repository processes OAI-PMH requests and exposes metadata so that records can be harvested.